 As the region became a sporting and health resort during the post-Civil War era, recreation and logging became competing and antagonistic interests in a struggle over the future development of the Adirondacks.
 A booming demand for paper pulp caused by technological changes in the printing industry accompanied by an increase in literacy rates among Americans intensified logging activity.
-The State of New York, which remained the largest property owner in the region, ceased selling land to loggers in 1883 and acted to establish the first public forest preserve in the United States in 1885.
-The measures were largely prompted to mitigate the long term consequences of deforestation on the watershed of the State's canal system, upon which much of the commerce of the state depended.
+The state of New York, which remained the largest property owner in the region, ceased selling land to loggers in 1883 and acted to establish the first public forest preserve in the United States in 1885.
+The measures were largely prompted to mitigate the long term consequences of deforestation on the watershed of the state's canal system, upon which much of the commerce of the state depended.
 The forest preserve was an important factor behind the region's subsequent resort development.
-While it only protected lands owned by the State and provided little funding to acquire additional parcels, it signaled a new preference for land use and encouraged others to follow suit.
+While it only protected lands owned by the state and provided little funding to acquire additional parcels, it signaled a new preference for land use and encouraged others to follow suit.
 As a result, the public forest preserve, which had been strongly supported by an unusual coalition of businessmen and advocates for recreation and sporting interests including Forest & Stream, was soon joined by private forest preserves established by like-minded individuals and organizations.
-These included the 179,000 acres controlled by the Adirondack League Club in Herkimer County, the 112,000 acre preserve of the Ne-Ha-Sa-Ne Park Association, the 96,000 acre Adirondack (later Tahawus) Club in Essex County, the 76,000 acre private preserve of Dr. William Seward Webb, the 62,000 acre Santa Clara Preserve, the 56,000 acre Sumner Park in Hamilton County, and the 50,000 acre Ampersand Preserve.
+These included the 179,000 acres controlled by the Adirondack League Club in Herkimer County, the 112,000-acre preserve of the Ne-Ha-Sa-Ne Park Association, the 96,000-acre Adirondack (later Tahawus) Club in Essex County, the 76,000-acre private preserve of Dr. William Seward Webb, the 62,000-acre Santa Clara Preserve, the 56,000-acre Sumner Park in Hamilton County, and the 50,000-acre Ampersand Preserve.

 The private preserves proved to be instrumental in preserving the Adirondack forest by demonstrating innovative stewardship practices such as scientific forestry and new fire prevention strategies which were later adapted by the State Forest Commission and National Forest Service.
-The private preserves, which were also used for sports fishing and hunting, additionally stimulated the development of many Adirondack camps.
+The private preserves were also used for sports fishing and hunting and additionally stimulated the development of many Adirondack camps.
 At the center of the preserves was a lodge.
 Private preserves were typically centered on a large single family lodge complex including buildings for sitting, dining, sleeping and operating the preserve.
 Club preserves were sometimes reconstituted from earlier hotels and surrounded by parcels developed with single-family camps.
-The stabilizing presence of the preserves helped to increase real estate values for other types of development and was seized upon by shrewd entrepreneurs.
-Paul Smith, for example, whose Hunter's Home had been replaced by a modern hotel on Lower St. Regis Lake, had purchased at little cost and owned most of the lakefront land around the St. Regis lakes since 1858.
-After building a dam to raise the level of the lake a few feet to eliminate most traces of marshy wetlands, he subdivided his considerable lakefront holdings in the early 1880s and began selling off parcels to his former guests and tuberculosis patients who desired to remain in the area and build camps.
+The stabilizing presence of the preserves helped to increase real estate values for other types of development and was eventually seized upon by shrewd entrepreneurs.